elise-bigdevsoon/big-dev-soon-giftok/README.md

 Hello to [BigDevSoon](https://bigdevsoon.me/) 👋

-Build a dynamic GIF exploration application with swipe navigation for mobile and a grid layout for desktop.
+Build a GIF exploration platform for mobile and desktop layouts.

 ## How to start